 -Where did you get the motivation to start telemark skiing in college and go to Alaska?

-Kimura : "In my first and second years, I just skied at the ski resort.
-I wasn't at the level where I could go into the backcountry (BC), and even when I went into the mountains I couldn't do anything, and I could barely make it down.
-The very first slope of Sandanyama looked like a wall to me.
-But even so, when I met Chiba-chan in my third year and saw him ski, I thought, 'That's so cool, I want to get better.'
+Kimura: "For the first year or two, I just skied at ski resorts.
+I wasn't at a level where I could go backcountry (BC), and even when I went into the mountains, I couldn't do anything, and I could barely make it down.
+The very first slope of Sandan-yama looked like a wall to me.
+But then, in my third year, I met Chiba-chan and watched her ski, and I genuinely thought, 'That's cool, I want to get better.'"

 It's strange to say I admired him, but that's what I thought.
 He pushed me to want to ski at that level.
 That was my third or fourth year.
 I also wanted to go abroad, and if I could ski, that would be even better."

-The fate of skiing in the age of drones?
+Is it fate that we're skiing in the age of drones!?

-A system where two people ski and take pictures of each other
+A system where two people ski and film each other.

 -How much do you two ski during the season?

-Chiba : "I'm an elementary school teacher, so I spend my holidays skiing, usually about 60 to 70 days a year.
-But since my holidays are based on the calendar, it varies.
-Last season, the weather was bad, so I only managed to ski a little over 50 days.
-I'm sure Shunta skied a little more."
+Chiba: "I'm an elementary school teacher, so I spend my holidays skiing all the time, usually around 60 to 70 days.
+But since my holidays follow the calendar, there are good and bad days.
+Last season the weather wasn't great, so I only skied for a little over 50 days.
+Shunta should have skied a bit more than that."

 --How often do you two ski together?